aanastasiou/yapycon/doc/source/motivation.rst

 a simple variable.

 YASARA also has a very simple (and effective) support for launching **and interfacing** with Python plugins.
-This capability however is very tightly coupled with Yanaconda.
+This capability however is tightly coupled with Yanaconda.

 YASARA will basically launch a new Python process (selecting the currently active Python interpreter), that executes the plugin script.
 Everything within the plugin script is familiar Python code and the script itself can import other